COMP SCI 2000 - Computer Systems

-- We expect to be able to return the final marks of each assignment within three weeks of the deadline.
+- We expect to be able to return the final marks of each assignment within three weeks of the final due date.

 The bonus marks are intended to reflect timely engagement with the course material and as such the related activities must occur within the published time frames, exceptions are not permitted for any reason.
-There are more participation marks available than can be used so a small number of absences will not affect the final bonus mark.
+Late submissions will receive a mark of 0.
+There are twice as many participation marks available than can be used so a small number of absences will not affect the final bonus mark.

 Grades for your performance in this course will be awarded in accordance with the following scheme: